Paula Yankauskas, VMD

 Andi grew up in Pennsylvania and moved to Vermont in 1985.
 She and her husband share their home with a variety of birds, fish and other critters.
 She started working at LVVS in 2013.

-When not at work you can find Andi riding her horse, walking her dogs or just enjoying being outdoors.
-Andi loves caring for animals at LVVS and being apart of the LVVS team.
+When not at work, Andi enjoys riding her horse, walking her dogs, or just enjoying being outdoors.
+Andi loves caring for animals at LVVS and being a part of the LVVS team.
 Her goal is to help all pets have a healthy and happy life.